General Summary of Position:

-Located about 25 miles northwest of Boston in the high-tech corridor of Massachusetts, the University of Massachusetts Lowell is a tier-1 research university with a national reputation in science, engineering, and technology.
+Located about 25 miles northwest of Boston, Massachusetts, the University of Massachusetts Lowell is a tier-1 research university with a national reputation in science, engineering, and technology.
 UMass Lowell is committed to educating students for lifelong success in a diverse world, and to conducting research and outreach activities that sustain the economic, environmental, and social health of the region.
-In February of 2009, a campus-wide strategic planning initiative was launched to reposition UMass Lowell as a world-class institution over the next decade.
-A major component of that initiative is to ensure that diversity and inclusion is in every aspect of our strategic plan.
-We seek a diverse talented candidate pool to be part of our mission and achievements.
+As a minority-serving institution, a major component of that initiative is to ensure that diversity and inclusion is in every aspect of our strategic plan.
+We seek a diverse and talented candidate pool to be part of our mission and achievements.

 Minimum Qualifications (Required):

-- Applicants must hold a doctoral degree in Computer Science or a closely related discipline
+- Applicants must hold a Ph.D. in environmental or natural science, geoscience, atmospheric science, sustainability, or a related discipline

 Special Instructions to Applicants: